 I am an Assistant Professor at CSE, College of Computing at Georgia Institute of Technology.
-My research expertise lies in developing AI, applied machine learning, and data mining methods with applications to enhance integrity, equity, and well-being.
+My research expertise lies in developing AI, applied machine learning, and data mining methods.
 I build graph, content (NLP, multimodal), and adversarial learning methods, while utilizing terabytes of data from multiple online platforms spanning multiple modalities and languages.
-I innovate scalable and efficient methods for detection, prediction, attribution, and mitigation of the biggest online threats, namely malicious actors (e.g., ban evaders, sockpuppets, coordinated campaigns, fraudsters) and dangerous content (e.g., misinformation, hate speech, fake reviews).
-I am passionate about putting my research into practice -- my models have been used at Flipkart (India's largest e-commerce platform, acquired by Walmart), has influenced Twitter's Birdwatch platform (community-driven misinformation detection platform), and is now being deployed on Wikipedia.
+I innovate scalable and efficient methods for online safety by detecting and mitigating malicious actors (e.g., ban evaders, sockpuppets, coordinated campaigns, fraudsters) and dangerous content (e.g., misinformation, hate speech, fake reviews).
+At the same time, I develop methods to improve the security and safety of AI methods.

 I have been passionate about the following research topics that comprehensively study some of the biggest threats to web safety and integrity from complementary angles: